awfulwoman/infra/docs/storage/README.md

 Wait a couple of days for the last command to finish. :sob:

-However you can run equivalent commands on disks in parallel.
+However you can run equivalent commands on separate disks in parallel.

 ```
 sudo badblocks -wsv /dev/sdX